bbbradsmith/binxelview/readme.txt

     Loads a palette file.
     If the extension is .BMP .GIF .PNG or .TIF it will load it as an palette from an image.
     If the extension is .VGA it will load it as 6-bit RGB18 format.
+    If the extension is .RIFF it will load it as a Microsoft RIFF palette.
     Otherwise it will load it as RGB24.

   -autopal=Greyscale